2016 Boston College Eagles football team

 The 2016 Boston College Eagles football team represented Boston College as a member of the Atlantic Division of the Atlantic Coast Conference (ACC) in the 2016 NCAA Division I FBS football season.
 The Eagles were led by fourth-year head coach Steve Addazio and played their home games at Alumni Stadium.
 They finished the season 7–6 overall and 2–6 in ACC play to tie for sixth place in the Atlantic Division.
 They were invited to the Quick Lane Bowl, where they defeated Maryland.

 Background

-Previous season

-The 2015 Boston College Eagles football team finished the season 3–9 overall and 0–8 in Atlantic Coast Conference play.
-That season was marked by numerous injuries and inexperience at key positions but the result was nonetheless seen as major setback in Steve Addazio’s rebuild of the program, shaking the confidence of many in the Boston College athletics community.

 Off-season coaching changes

 The one clear bright spot of the 2015 Boston College Eagles football team was the defense under third-year defensive coordinator Don Brown, under whose stewardship the Eagles led the nation in total defense and were top #10 in numerous other defensive categories.
 But on December 21, 2015 Jim Harbaugh hired away Brown to coach the same position for the Michigan Wolverines.
 On the other side of the ball offensive coordinator Todd Fitch, under whom the Eagles finished 126th in total offense and 122nd in scoring offense, was not retained by Steve Addazio.

 Addazio turned to Iowa linebackers coach and former Eagles defensive coordinator under Dan Henning, Jim Reid, to take over for Brown as defensive coordinator.
 Addazio hired former Syracuse head coach Paul Pasqualoni as defensive line coach.
 Pasqualoni had coached on the defensive side of the ball in the NFL for the previous few years.

 On the offensive side of the ball Addazio hired former Virginia Tech offensive coordinator Scot Loeffler to take over the same position for the Eagles, replacing Fitch.